Chart Color Schemes

 Age

-The median age in Parkes is 39 years, which is significantly lower than Rest of NSW's average of 43 but essentially aligned with Australia's median age of 38 years.
-Compared to Rest of NSW, Parkes has a higher proportion of residents aged 25-34 (13.5%) but fewer residents aged 65-74 (10.3%).
-According to the 2021 Census, the 25 to 34 age group increased from 11.9% to 13.5% of Parkes' population.
-Conversely, the 5 to 14 age group decreased from 14.2% to 13.2%.
-By 2041, demographic projections indicate significant shifts in Parkes' age structure.
-The 25 to 34 age group is expected to grow by 23%, reaching 1,835 people from the current 1,489.
-Conversely, the 65 to 74 and 55 to 64 age groups are projected to experience population declines.
+The median age in Parkes is 39 years, which is significantly lower than the Rest of NSW average of 43 but closely aligned with Australia's median age of 38 years.
+Compared to the Rest of NSW, Parkes has a higher proportion of residents aged 25-34 (13.5%) but fewer residents aged 65-74 (10.3%).
+According to the 2021 Census, the proportion of residents aged 25-34 increased from 11.9% to 13.5%, while the proportion of residents aged 5-14 decreased from 14.2% to 13.2%.
+By 2041, demographic projections indicate significant shifts in Parkes's age structure.
+The 25-34 age group is expected to grow by 23%, reaching 1,835 people from the current figure of 1,489.
+Conversely, the 65-74 and 55-64 age groups are projected to experience population declines.